nionio6915/Euclid_Probe/stls/readme.md

 ![iso](/images/BLT_Adapter.png)

 Fixed Frame Dock
 2 Piece design, uses M3 screws and captive nuts to couple the parts.
+Vertical slots in the mount provide adjustability.
 ![Probe docked in Frame mounted fixed dock](/images/Probe_Docked.png)

 Movable Bed Dock
 Uses long style, double taper heatserts for assembly.
 Mounts to the end of a 2020 bed support rail and is adjustable for height.
 Allows for interchangeble beds to fit under the mount.
-Requires to change the Z probe offset constant by the bed thickness on the fly. ( G31 Z-(bed thickness) )
+Requires a change the Z probe offset constant by the bed thickness on the fly. ( G31 Z-(bed thickness) )
 ![iso](/images/2020Rail_Mount.png)

 Dock stub for grafting into your own printer design the business end you need.